CVE-2026-21347 Overview

 Immediate Actions Required

-- Restrict users from opening files received from untrusted or unknown sources until patching is complete
+- Restrict opening of Bridge-supported file formats received from untrusted sources until patching is complete

 Patch Information